- American Physical Society Sites

 - Become a Member

 The meeting was held jointly with the Texas Section of the American Association of Physics Teachers and Zone 13 of the Society of Physics Students.
-Registration of 362 people included 177 AAPT, 67 APS, 107 SPS, 86 High School, 15 vendors, and 44 other.
+There were 314 persons registered.

-In addition to the invited and plenary sessions, there were 72 APS contributed papers arranged into 9 sessions touching on most research areas of physics.
-There were also 20 AAPT contributed papers in 3 sessions, 10 SPS papers, 10 papers in a Two Year Collegs session and 7 papers in two special High School Teaching sessions.
-The AAPT Section 21 workshops on physics education topics for area teachers and interested participants.
+In addition to the invited and plenary sessions, there were 36 APS contributed papers arranged into 6 sessions touching on most research areas of physics.
+There were also 33 AAPT invited and contributed papers in 4 sessions, and 10 SPS papers in 2 sessions.
+The AAPT Section organized 14 workshops on physics education topics for area teachers and interested participants.

 The Banquet was attended by about 260 persons.
 It was followed by a lecture by Dr. John Hubisz, emertitus professor of physics from the College of the Mainland, Robert N. Little award winner for outstanding contributions to physics in Texas, and currently at the University of North Carolina.
 The title of his lecture was "Learning Styles, Quarter-sheet Questions and Classroom Exercises to Promote Learning."
 Those who know John will know that he made this rather ponderous topic humourous, informative and fun for us all.

 The committee to select the outstanding student presentations, organized by Manfred Fink, reviewed the presentations of graduate and undergraduate students competing and selected three students to receive awards consisting of a certificate and a check for $150 each.
 The award program is supported by the Section's general operating fund.Undergraduate Students: